Reiner Stahel: 1944

 In July 1944, he commanded the Vilnius garrison in the Vilnius offensive and was able to postpone the seizure of that city by the Red Army.
 For his efforts, on 28 July 1944, he was awarded the Swords to the Knight's Cross and promoted to the rank of lieutenant general.

 Warsaw uprising

 Stahel was transferred to Warsaw, where he was to defend the city against the advancing Red Army.
 However, the Soviet offensive was halted.
 Instead, on August 1, the Warsaw Uprising was started by the Polish Home Army.
 On the uprising's first day, Stahel was surrounded in his headquarters in the Saxon Palace, and he lost control of the situation.
 On August 4, command over Nazi forces in Warsaw was given to Waffen-SS commander Erich von dem Bach-Zelewski and Stahel's pocket was subordinated to the new commander.
-By August 7, the Dirlewanger Brigade reached Stahel's positions in the city centre, although he did not resume his command over the city's garrison.
+By August 7, the Kampfgruppe Meyer, which was part of SS-Sonderregiment Dirlewanger reached Stahel's positions in the city centre, although he did not resume his command over the city's garrison.